ngblaylock/yard-sale-tracker/VIDEO-SCRIPT.md

 ## Free

 The best part about this app is that it is completely free for anyone to use, as much as they need it.
 The reason why is free is because all the information is stored on your browser, and not on a typical database.
 This will also improve privacy and security so there is nothing to worry about there.
+We will see how this works here in a bit.

 ## Mobile Responsive

-This app is designed to work on any size screen.
+This app is also designed to work on any size screen.
 This allows you to use a phone, tablet, or laptop.
 Whatever your preference is, you should not have a problem entering your information.

 ## Creating a New Sale

 So let's take a look at how to create a new sale.
-On the homepage, select the button that says "Start a new group sale", or in the navigation, select "New Group Sale" Here, you can fill out a form for your initial sale setup.
+On the homepage, select the button that says "Start a new group sale", or in the navigation, select "New Group Sale".
+Here, you can fill out a form for your initial sale setup.

 Enter the name of your sale.
 It could be something like "Neighborhood Yard Sale".
 Next, let's fill in the categories.
 Let's give them a name, and choose a color for each of them.